Five questions about hydrofoil boards answered

 Wing surfing, or wing foiling, has taken a huge leap lately.
 Real experienced riders might find it possible to get started on a super low volume board.
 But most riders will want a board with a volume in Liters around their body weight in KG.
 The shape of the Appleslice Wing is compact and fairly thick.
 This is to get as many liters as possible in the compact shape.
 This compact outline and short length is really important for wing foiling.

 How do you connect the hydrofoil to your board?

 Most foils on the market are connected using a 4 screw plate mount, with two tracks (actually US box mounts, like the ones you find on a longboard) spaced at 90mm apart.
 Most load in the setup is exerted on the connection and the box mount, so this is where most boards will fail.

 Appletree foil boards have a unique construction with an ultra hard PET honeycomb sandwiched with carbon fiber on both the inside and outside.
 The two tracks are fused together with this foam and the carbon fibre.
 This ensures a connection that does not fail.
 It delivers optimal power distribution from the foil to the board for most efficient pumping and control.

 Is foil surfing fun?

 Well, what do you think?
 Off course it’s fun!
 The speeds you can achieve are much greater in kiting and you can ride with much less wind, giving you more options on days where you normally would stay at home.
 And in surfing it is similar, you need less waves and less powerful waves, so in areas where proper swell is rare, foiling is a great option!
+To top it all off, Wing foiling allows you to ride in both waves and flat water in average wind conditions.
 But give it a go for yourself and you be the judge.